Helen-Han0802/Tutorial-Material/week1/0-week1.md

   pip3 install redis
   ```

  * Python version control: To install a different version of Python without overwriting the current version, create a new environment and install the second Python version into it.
+For example, the below codes created `snakes`
   ```
   conda info --envs
-  conda create -n snakes python=3.5 conda activate snakes python --version conda deactivate conda create -n snakes2 python=2.7 conda activate snakes2
+  conda create -n snakes python=3.5 ## create a new environment called snakes conda activate snakes ## activate this new environment python --version ## show python version to test what we have successfully shifted to the new environmnet conda deactivate conda create -n snakes2 python=2.7 conda activate snakes2